jmcrego/whisper-infer/README.md

 # whisper-infer
-Script to run inference on whisper models using faster_whisper
+Python wrapper for faster_whisper to run inference on Whiseper models.

 **whisper-infer** employs [faster_whisper](https://github.com/SYSTRAN/faster-whisper/) to run the inference of Whisper models.